lauxjpn/EFCore.Jet.AccessViolationExceptionJet/README.md

-# Memory Access Violation Exception using OLE DB provider for Jet/ACE
+# Memory Access Violation Exception using the x64 OLE DB provider for Jet/ACE

-This repository contains projects that reproduce a non-deterministic memory access violation when using the OLE DB provider for Jet/ACE.
+This repository contains projects that reproduce a non-deterministic memory access violation when using the x64 OLE DB provider for Jet/ACE.

 ## How to reproduce